-The Reolink Duo Floodlight WiFi (Hardwired) is designed specifically for users who prefer AC power supply.
-Unlike the Duo Floodlight WiFi (Plug-In) model, this version supports initial configuration via the included DC power cable and is intended to be powered by AC for full functionality after installation.
+The Reolink Duo Floodlight WiFi (Hardwired) and Elite Floodlight WiFi are designed for users who prefer an AC power supply.
+Unlike plug-in models, these cameras support initial configuration via the included power cable and are intended to be powered by AC for full functionality after installation.

-If you encounter difficulties with powering or connecting the camera, this article offers practical recommendations to help ensure proper setup and usage.
+If you encounter difficulties with powering or connecting the camera, this article provides practical recommendations to help ensure proper setup and optimal operation for both models.

 1. Initial Setup Tips